 Even with 32 muscles in each ear, cats still manage to ignore our voices on a daily basis.
-Their selective hearing is so advanced, they somehow convince us to make all kinds of weird sounds to get their attention.
+Their selective hearing is so advanced, that they somehow convince us to make all kinds of weird sounds to get their attention.
 I used to bark at my cat, Jack, just to get him to turn his head.
 But out of all the ways we try to entice our cats, the pspsps sound is by far the most popular.
 We don’t know why humans started making this random noise for our feline friends, but it’s turned into a well-known strategy to coax our stubborn cats to our sides.

 Not every cat is inclined to follow the sound of pspsps, but those who do seem to be especially intrigued.
 So, what’s so special about that sound?
 Let’s find out.